Orpius/SDK/docs/UserGuide/index.md

 * Enter your account **Username**, **Email**, **Given Name**, **Surname** and **Password** into the fields provided.

-**Note:** At present, account information can't be changed after your account is created.
+> **Note:** At present, account information can't be changed after your account is created.
   Options to update these details will be available in an upcoming version.

 You'll receive a confirmation email from the system address you configured during email server setup (e.g. noreply@yourdomain.com) containing a code.

 If you see an error message, click **Previous** and check that your email address and email server information are correct.

-## Managing System Settings and Limits (System Owners only)

-System Owners can manage key configurations and restrictions in the **System Settings**.

-Key areas include:

-* **Email Server** - Change the settings you configured when first setting up the system.

-* **SMTP Event Server Port** – Specify the port used by the Orpius SMTP server for incoming email notification.

-* **Organisation** – Set the maximum number of users and administrator users allowed in an organisation.

-* **Application** - Restrict new users to those from within your organisation.
-Set limits for cache item lifespan, refresh token lifespan, and timeouts.

-* **Inferencing** – Manage limits on inferencing operations.

-* **Workflow** – Control limits related to workflow execution and activity processing.

-# First Launch
+## First Launch

 After completing the initial setup, Orpius opens in the Organisation view, where you can see a list of the Spaces you belong to.
 Each user begins with a default Space that is created automatically.
 For more details on creating and managing Spaces, see [`Spaces`](#spaces).

-# Spaces
+### Understanding Spaces

 A space is your working area inside the Orpius Console.
 Each space keeps everything related to a project or team in one place.
 You can also invite members (inside or outside your organization) to collaborate in a space.
 Members can be invited into a space and granted access through roles.

 Your Spaces are listed on the Organization View page, where you can: